-Few practices have made as big an impact on cultural architecture over the course of the past 25 years as international firm Snøhetta.
+Few practices have made as big an impact on cultural architecture over the course of the past quarter century as international firm Snøhetta.
 From the bustling streets of Alexandria, Egypt, to the snow-capped mountains surrounding Hjerkinn in its native Norway, the studio’s projects now span every typology and terrain imaginable.
 Famously founded above an Oslo beer hall in 1989, the studio’s adaptable approach to design and sensitivity toward context has resulted in a global reach that belies its modest origins.

 In the Beginning

 In 1989, Snøhetta was effectively launched as an international firm with victory in a major competition to design the Bibliotheca Alexandrina in Egypt.
 “When we won the competition, we had only been working as a practice for a couple of years,” says Founding Partner Kjetil Troedal Thorsen.
 “I was 31, Craig [Dykers] was 28 … the people that worked on the competition were more of a loosely knit international group than an established practice.
 Even if we were all experienced architects at the time, it was in every way the biggest project any of us had worked on.”